Bundle While You Git

 all those cases.
 Let’s take a stab at it, shall we?
 Create

-with the following content and chmod +x
+.git/hooks/post-checkout with the following content and chmod +x it:

 #!/bin/sh